• Skip to primary navigation

 rolling muffins in cinnamon sugar

-PRO TIP: Make your own cinnamon sugar by mixing up 1 cup of sugar with 2-3 teaspoons of cinnamon.
+• Make your own cinnamon sugar by mixing up 1 cup of sugar with 1 tablespoon of cinnamon (or more).
 Store it in a small container.
 When you finish your jar of cinnamon, don’t throw it away!
 It is perfect for this.

 HOW TO STORE CINNAMON DOUGHNUT MUFFINS